Wrapped CTC (WCTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped CTC Historical Price

-According to the latest data gathered on Wrapped CTC live price page, the current price of Wrapped CTC is 0.226837USD.
-The circulating supply of Wrapped CTC(WCTC) is 3.88M WCTC , giving it a market capitalization of $880.06K.
+According to the latest data gathered on Wrapped CTC live price page, the current price of Wrapped CTC is 0.341776USD.
+The circulating supply of Wrapped CTC(WCTC) is 3.88M WCTC , giving it a market capitalization of $1.33M.

 The Wrapped CTC Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WCTC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.